nvh95/jest-preview/website/docs/others/faq.md

 - Jest Preview generally uses [Code Transformation](https://jestjs.io/docs/code-transformation) to process CSS.
 You might forget to configure the `transform` in your Jest's config.
 Please see [**Installation**](/docs/getting-started/installation) for more.
 If you are using [Create React App](https://create-react-app.dev/), you might want to visit [CRA Example](/docs/examples/create-react-app).
 If you are using [Next.js](https://nextjs.org/), you might want to visit [Next.js example](https://www.jest-preview.com/docs/examples/nextjs).
 - If you already configure CSS transform, there is a very high chance that Jest is caching your CSS files.
 Please [**delete Jest's cache**](https://jestjs.io/docs/cli#--clearcache) by running `jest --clearCache`.
 - You might have some CSS files that are not imported to your current testing component (i.e: `src/index.jsx`, `src/main.jsx`).
-You can configure global CSS using `jestPreviewConfigure`.
+You can configure global CSS by importing it in `setupTests.js`.
 See more at [**Installation**](/docs/getting-started/installation#4-optional-configure-global-css).

 ```js
 // src/setupTests.js